Learn why leading HR professionals trust ekincare! Read more

 Since it's a combination of the physical and the digital world, organizations need to balance the two.
-They need to encourage people to take a break to take regular breaks and become a little mindful.
-There are a lot of EAP organizations like the Silver Oak and Social Organize who have developed apps and provide mental wellness programs where people could just pick up the phone and talk to the counselors because, at times when you're with your family, you can still be alone.
+They need to encourage people to take regular breaks and try some mindfulness techniques.
+There are a lot of EAP organizations like the Silver Oak and Social Organize who have developed apps and provide mental wellness programs where people could just pick up the phone and talk to a counselor because, at times when you're with your family, you can still be alone.

 COVID19 is a classic change curve, said Mr. Amit.
 He believed that the lessons which organizations have learned in the last two months now are that their workforce planning is not there for the uncertainties, organizations are not equipped for the workforce which is in line with all that is happening now.
 While the manufacturing organizations felt that work from home is not for them, they realize that in the last 45 to 50 days there's much higher acceptability of work from home.
 Another big thing was the effectiveness of employee communication that we as a team will continue to communicate employees saying don't worry no job cuts, no salary cuts and we are going to be standing with you and be able to take care of you in all situations.
 This leadership kind of messages telling them about the business scenarios and how we are dealing with it helped a lot, said, Mr. Amit.